RiyaHablani/SiddhAi/README.md

 # **SiddhAi - AI-Powered Career Coach**

-SiddhAi is an advanced AI-driven career coaching platform designed to revolutionize job applications and professional growth.
-By leveraging artificial intelligence, SiddhAi offers tailored solutions for resume optimization, cover letter generation, interview preparation, and industry insights, empowering users to make informed decisions in their career journeys.
+SiddhAi is an advanced AI-driven career coach platform designed to revolutionize job applications and professional growth.
+By leveraging artificial intelligence, SiddhAi offers tailored solutions for resume tailor,cover letter generation, interview preparation, and industry insights, empowering users to make informed decisions in their career journeys.

 ## 🚀 **Key Features**

 ### AI-Powered Resume Optimization
-Improve your resume with real-time ATS scoring and AI-generated feedback to boost your chances of landing your dream job.
+Easily customize your resume with AI-generated feedback and see live changes as you enhance it, boosting your chances of landing your dream job.

 ### Smart Cover Letter Generation
 Craft customized cover letters by simply providing the job description, ensuring that each application stands out.